San Luis Obispo County · Protected cove + pier + boat

 Rockfish complex

 The boat-trip headline.
-Patriot Sportfishing and private boats work the nearshore reefs and the deeper bottom off Point San Luis.
+Charter and private boats work the nearshore reefs and the deeper bottom off Point San Luis.
 Gopher, vermilion, copper, china, blues + blacks.
-Depth and season restrictions vary annually — verify the current Central California subarea rules before keeping.
+Depth and season restrictions vary annually.
+Verify the current Central California subarea rules before keeping.
 Bait: live anchovy or squid on a shrimp-fly rig; or shrimp-fly only, dropped to bottom.

 Lingcod